Siemens-Vr/geoMLCode/README.md

 # Run the server
 python server.py
-Disclaimer
+**Disclaimer
-This model is for educational and testing purposes only.
-It may lack the reliability needed for real-world applications.
-For any mission-critical use cases, please refer to official, verified resources.
+This image analysis model is designed for demonstration purposes and may have limitations due to the dataset size used in its training.
+The results provided should not be interpreted as professional or conclusive advice.
+For critical decisions or precise analysis, please understand that you have to consult a qualified professional or specialist in the field.**

 This repository contains a PyTorch-based implementation for classifying geothermal images.
 The model is trained on geothermal datasets using transfer learning with ResNet18,